 Carved Book Landscapes by Guy Laramee. (click images for detail) For the better part of three decades multidisciplinary artist Guy Laramee has worked as a stage writer, director, composer, a fabricator of musical instruments, a singer, sculptor, painter and writer.

 Among his sculptural works are two incredible series of carved book landscapes and structures entitled Biblios and The Great Wall, where the dense pages of old books are excavated to reveal serene mountains, plateaus, and ancient structures.
 Of these works he says: So I carve landscapes out of books and I paint Romantic landscapes.
+Mountains of disused knowledge return to what they really are: mountains.
+Laramee’s next show will be in April of 2012 at the Galerie d’Art d’Outremont in Montreal.
 Yuki Matsueda.
 Carved Book Landscapes by Guy Laramee.
 Federico Carbajal’s Anatomical Architectures at Street Anatomy.
 Montreal-based architect, Federico Carbajal creates anatomical architectures out of galvanized wire, stainless steel and acrylic through what he calls spatial sketching.